-SHRA takes reasonable steps to ensure that Limited English Proficiency (LEP) persons are accorded equivalent access to participation at the same level as native English speakers.
-This policy is in accordance with Title VI of the Civil Rights Act of 1964 which protects individuals from discrimination on the basis of national origin, and Executive Order (EO) 13166 which directs all federal agencies including the United States Department of Housing and Urban Development (HUD) to ensure all programs receiving federal assistance provide meaningful access to LEP persons.
+The PHA takes reasonable steps to ensure that individuals with Limited English Proficiency (LEP) are provided equal access to participation in its programs at the same level as native English speakers.
+This policy is in accordance with Title VI of the Civil Rights Act of 1964, which protects individuals from discrimination on the basis of national origin, and Executive Order (EO) 13166, which directs all federal agencies including the Department of Housing and Urban Development (HUD) to ensure all programs receiving federal assistance provide meaningful access to LEP persons.
 In addition, this Plan is in accordance with HUD's Final Guidance to Federal Financial Assistance Recipients Regarding Title VI Prohibition Against National Origin Discrimination Affecting Limited English Proficient Persons, dated January 22, 2007.

-SHRA's Language Access Plan (LAP) is primarily program-based; however, certain administrative functions may also need to serve LEP individuals, families, vendors, and the public.
+The Agency's Language Access Plan (LAP) is primarily program-based; however, certain administrative functions may also need to serve LEP individuals, families, vendors, and the public.
 All SHRA departments and administrative functions will follow the standards set forth in SHRA's Language Access Plan.

-Meaningful Access: The Four Factor Analyses
+A. Meaningful Access: The Four Factor Analyses

 Recipients of federal funds are required to take reasonable steps to ensure meaningful access to LEP persons to receive critical services while not imposing an undue financial burden on local government.
-SHRA's assessment of services provided in accordance with regulations and guidelines will be assessed using a Four Factor Analysis established by HUD.
+SHRA's assessment of services provided in accordance with regulations and guidelines will be assessed using a Four Factor Analysis established by HUD.3

 - 1. The number or proportion of LEP Persons served or encountered in the eligible service population; - 2.
 The frequency with which LEP persons come into contact with the programs; - 3.
-The nature and importance of the program, activity, or service provided by the Agency; - 4.
-The resources available and cost.
+The nature and importance of the program, activity, or service provided by the Agency;